sergio-gimenez/6g-rupa-website/content/about.md

 * We're providing mechanisms to effectively build what is called a *network of networks* 🌐
 * Our ideas could help create new apps and services that aren't possible right now :sparkles:

-## Why This Matters
+## Why This Matters 🌟

 Mobile networks have been evolving rapidly over the past few decades.
-However, there are some protocols, specifically the so-called "user plane protocols" 📡 (which handle the actual transfer of user data) that had remained untouched for almost 30 years.
-We believe that by rethinking how this part of mobile networks works, we can create more efficient and sustainable mobile networks for the future.
+However, there are some protocols, specifically the so-called "user plane protocols" 📡 (which handle the actual transfer of user data) that had remained untouched **for almost 30 years**!

+We believe that by rethinking how this part of mobile networks work, we can create more **efficient** and **sustainable** mobile networks for the future.

-## Who's Behind This?
+## Who's Behind This? 👥

-Hi there!
-I'm [Sergio Gimenez](https://sergiogimenez.com).
-I'm a PhD student working on big ideas for future mobile networks.
+I'm [Sergio Gimenez](https://sergiogimenez.com), a PhD student working on ideas for future mobile networks.

 I created this website to share my research in a way that's easy for everyone to understand.

 But I'm not alone!
 My supervisors [Edu Grasa](https://www.linkedin.com/in/eduard-grasa-2aa97b8/) and [Jordi Perelló](https://personals.ac.upc.edu/perello/) support and guide me in this journey.

-## What We're Doing
+## What We're Doing 📚

 We believe in sharing knowledge openly.
 On this website, you can: